anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

                           lexicog:usageExample [ dcterms:source "Luſ. .
 10. 87. . "]
                           ] .

-Note that the entry has two different senses, one of which has a
+Note that the entry has two different senses.

 ## Acknolwedgements